joedefen/rungs/README.md

-# rung -- A Tool for Fuzzy Procedures
+# rungs -- A Tool for Fuzzy Procedures
-`rung` is a tool help navigate "fuzzy" procedures on Linux where you might want to:
+`rungs` is a tool help navigate "fuzzy" procedures on Linux where you might want to:
 * skip certain steps if certain vague criteria are met
 * repeat certain steps if they failed and trying again makes sense